Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains

 \section{Conclusions and Outlook}

-In this paper we developed an efficient iterative algorithm for optimal estimation of dynamical parameters of a discrete quantum Markov chain, using adaptive sequential measurements on the output.
-The algorithm builds on the general measurement scheme of \cite{Zhou20} which achieves the quantum Fisher information for pure state models of multipartite systems with one dimensional unknown parameters.
-However, unlike the scheme \cite{Zhou20} which requires manipulations involving the full multipartite state, the proposed algorithm only involves computations on $d^2\cdot k$-dimensional systems where $d$ and $k$ are the dimensions of the open system and noise unit respectively.
+In this paper we developed an efficient iterative algorithm for optimal estimation of dynamical parameters of a discrete-time quantum Markov chain, using adaptive sequential measurements on the output.
+The algorithm builds on the general measurement scheme of \citep{Zhou20} which achieves the quantum Fisher information for pure state models of multipartite systems with one dimensional unknown parameters.
+However, unlike the scheme of \citep{Zhou20} which requires manipulations involving the full multipartite state, the proposed algorithm only involves computations on $d^2\cdot k$-dimensional systems where $d$ and $k$ are the dimensions of the open system and noise unit respectively.
 Therefore, the method can be readily applied to Markov parameter estimation for large output sizes.
 The algorithm exploits the Markovian structure of the dynamics to sequentially compute optimal measurement bases in terms of a single time-dependent `measurement filter' operator, which is updated in a way that is reminiscent of a state filter.
-One of the key ingredients of the proposed scheme is the use of a coherent quantum absorber \cite{Preskill} which reduces the estimation problem to one concerning a system with a pure stationary state.
+One of the key ingredients of the proposed scheme is the use of a coherent quantum absorber \citep{Preskill} which reduces the estimation problem to one concerning a system with a pure stationary state.
 We considered both output and output-system measurements scenarios and we showed that while the former achieve the full quantum Fisher information, the latter is short of this by just a fixed constant, and in particular both have the same scaling with time.
 Our theoretical results are confirmed by numerical simulations using a simplified model related to the amplitude decay channel.
 We also presented results from `full simulation' study involving the use of the coherent absorber.